Structuring the Unstructured to Better Evaluate Known and Unknown Threats

 - Internal Systems: CRM, authentication tools, issue tracking, HR systems

-Looking for a deeper dive into each of these sources and recommended best practices for centralizing and structuring the unstructured threats in your ecosystem and scaling your protective intelligence program?
-Check out part two of this blog series.
+Looking for a deeper dive into each of these sources and recommended best practices for centralizing and structuring the unstructured threats in your ecosystem?
+Check out part two of this blog series and dig into the study of unknown threats in cybersecurity and physical security.